pikkun0907/pps_knowledge_bank/pages/ac.md

 Therefore, we use the critic network to estimate the expected return for a given state or state-action pair, which is then used to compute the advantage for policy updates.

 :::note
+The reasons why we need to estimate the value function.

 (1) **Exact value functions are unknown**